Write clear and concise tests

 The Arrange-Act-Assert (AAA) pattern is a common structure for writing tests.
 It ensures that tests are organized and easy to follow.

-• Arrange: Set up the necessary conditions and inputs for the test.
+• Arrange: Set up the necessary pre-conditions and inputs for the test.

 • Assert: Verify that the outcome matches the expected result.